-The University of Chicago Education Lab and Crime Lab New York research teams are carrying out a randomized controlled trial during the 2016-17 and 2017-18 academic years to build on previous collaborations with the Chicago Public Schools (CPS), the New York City Department of Education, and SAGA Innovations that have found that SAGA's intensive, individualized, during-the-school-day tutoring can generate very large gains in academic outcomes in a short period of time.
+The University of Chicago Education Lab and Crime Lab New York research teams are carrying out a randomized controlled trial during the 2016-17 and 2017-18 academic years to build on previous collaborations with the Chicago Public Schools (CPS), the New York City Department of Education, and Saga Education that have found that Saga's intensive, individualized, during-the-school-day tutoring can generate very large gains in academic outcomes in a short period of time.
 This research suggests the promise of this approach for improving the academic skills and educational attainment of disadvantaged youth, even once they have reached adolescence.
-However, to truly affect outcomes at the local and national level, SAGA would have to be rolled out on a much greater scale than researchers have been able to study in Chicago.
+However, to truly affect outcomes at the local and national level, Saga would have to be rolled out on a much greater scale than researchers have been able to study in Chicago.
 Yet little is known about how to take promising interventions to scale.
 As such, this study seeks to build the science of scale-up, by examining the extent to which this individualized tutoring program can be implemented at an even greater scale and by explicitly exploring the trade-offs between effectiveness and scale.

 This study aims to build upon the investigators' previous evaluations of the program, and will provide insight into the ability of this program to serve youth at a much larger scale.
 Specifically, this study aims to answer the following research questions:

 (1) What is the effect of implementing an evidence-based individualized tutoring program at larger scale?

 (2) What is the relationship between the effect of the program and the scale at which the program is implemented?